fractaldotbox/talks/hacking-hackathons/slides.md

-# 7. Sign up Marathons... to stay FIT
+# 8. Hackathon ~ Marathon..
+Sign up to stay FIT

 - Push yourself to build & learn

-- Yes it feel bad if you spent hours to build but not hearing about it for weeks
-  - Count what you build & learn
+- Win or not..
+Count what you build & learn
   - Make hackathon work for you!
 "I'm building this anyway"

 - I learnt a ton!
 Prizes are like cashback.